-By the e end of the course, student will be able to: 1.
-Design and conduct simple experiments as well as analyse and interpret data in engineering applications 2. understand advanced topics in engineering 3.
-Identify formulae and solve engineering problems 4.
+By th e end of the course, student will be able to: 1.
+Design and conduct simple experiments as well as analyse and interpret data in engineering applications 2.
+Apply the concept of electromagnetism for better understanding of advanced topics in engineering courses.
+3. Identify formulae and solve engineering problems 4.
 Apply quantum physics to electrical phenomena